+Village Entrepreneurs

+under the age

+of 26

+55%

-Village under the age Entrepreneurs of 26
+under the age of 36

 "I am very happy to be here and to work for the betterment of my village.
 I feel more respected and it makes me very proud.
 This work allowed me to develop my relationship with the people of the village and to get to know them better." - Fadima Berthé, Village Entrepreneur in Mali